 - To pot, add carrots and celery and cook for 1 to 2 minutes, stirring to combine.
 Stir in salt, black pepper and bay leaves.

 - Add dill (1.5 to 2 teaspoons, depending on how much dill flavour you want) and chicken broth to pot.
-Bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
+Increase the heat to high and bring to a boil.
+Then reduce the heat (to about medium-low) to maintain a simmer.
 Cover and cook for 10 to 15 minutes or until carrot and celery are not quite tender, but almost.

 - Add egg noodles and cooked chicken to the pot and cook, covered, for an additional 10 minutes or until the egg noodles are cooked al dente.